 When it comes to applying for a loan, the higher your credit score, the better.
 Lenders not only use credit scores to evaluate loan eligibility, but also to determine interest rates and credit limits.
 Bottom line: higher credit score equals lower interest rates and more credit.
 In addition to helping you borrow money, there are several other reasons to aim for a high credit score.

 What Makes a Good Credit Score?

-The credit score scale ranges from 300 to 850.
+Credit scores range from 300 to 850.
 Where a person falls on this scale will tell a lender a lot about their financial behavior and risk.
 Generally speaking, a score under 600 is considered bad, and borrowers within this range will have difficulty obtaining a loan.
 740 and above is considered very good and will help you attain the best rates possible.

 However, you don't need to have 740+ to get decent rates.
 The 700-720 range is often where lenders start offering more attractive rates.